college students doing homework research together

 A J-1 visa is an exchange visitor visa that allows a foreigner to come to the US to participate in a work-study program.
 J-1 visas fall into the non-immigrant visa category.
 Some J-1 visas have a legal requirement that necessitates that the exchange visitor returns to their home country for at least two years after the completion of their work-study program.
 If an individual is unable to fulfill the two-year home country requirement, the foreigner must apply for a J-1 Visa Waiver.
 A J-1 Visa Waiver must be approved before the foreigner can adjust/change their status or secure a different visa.

-J-1 Visa Waiver Process
+J-1 Visa Waiver Objection Statement

 J-1 Visa Waiver FAQs